Murphy Anderson: Early life and career

 Murphy Anderson was born on July 9, 1926, in Asheville, North Carolina, and while in grade school moved with his family to Greensboro, North Carolina.
-After graduating high school in 1943, he briefly attended the University of North Carolina before moving to New York City seeking work in the comics industry, and was hired by Jack Byrne as a staff artist at the comic-book publisher Fiction House.
+After graduating high school in 1943, he briefly attended the University of North Carolina before moving to New York City seeking work in the comics industry, and was hired by Jack Byrne as a staff artist at the pulp magazine publisher Fiction House, first drawing illustrations for their magazines and later for their comic book line.
 His first confirmed credit is the two-and-two-thirds-page nonfiction aviation featurette "Jet Propulsion" in Wings Comics #48 (cover-dated Aug.
 1944), and his first fiction feature was an eight-page "Suicide Smith and the Air Commanders" story in Wings Comics #50 (Oct.
 1944).
 By the following month he was the regular artist on the Planet Comics features "Life on Other Worlds" and "Star Pirate".
 Anderson continued doing comics work, as well as illustrations for science-fiction pulp magazines, during his stateside postings while serving in the United States Navy from 1944 to 1945.

-From 1947 to 1949, Anderson was the artist on the Buck Rogers comic-book series.
+From 1947 to 1949, Anderson was the artist on the Buck Rogers comic strip, a feature he had loved since he was a child, and felt like he had "made it!".
 During the 1950s, Anderson worked for several publishers including Pines Comics, St. John Publications, Ziff Davis, DC Comics, and Atlas Comics, that decade's predecessor of Marvel Comics.